Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-variant-bulk-update/README.md

 the `price` field has a value, and a product is updated, all variants will be updated again.

 Update of variants is done async, so it might happen that you need to refresh your product page to fetch the updated prices.

+## Contribute

+This plugin can easily be extendded to also bulk update other fields than price.
+So, Pull Requests are always welcome!